AyserJamshidi/Aion-6.0-Translation/README.md

+# Note
+Every Wednesday Aion Korea pushes out maintenance.
+Please keep an eye out for 6.0 translation updates here every week (few days is preferred) so you don't have missing NPC/Item/Other text.
+Every week since 6.0 so far they have added content that I add after translation.

 # Warning
 Using this translation breaks a lot of the quest locating features.
 Normal /where works fine but using the locate button on the quest dialogs will usually return "Hard to find".
 Use Korean dialog in the mean time if you are questing.
 I am actively working on this amongst other translations.

 # Instructions/Updating
 Step 1: Click "Clone or download"
 <img src="https://i.imgur.com/uDKzibG.png" width="350"/>
 Step 2: Open your **AION_KR/l10n/kor/data/** folder.